Weirdo Guide to Dublin Pubs: J. McNeill’s Pub

 Family-friendliness: I tend to find non-food pubs more adults-only, but I’m sure you could get a Coke on your way to a game at Croke Park

-Pub-crawl-ability: High – a short walk to Kimchi Hophouse, The Flowing Tide, The Confession Box, Cassidys, The Palace Bar and many more; there’s a ‘Spoons around the corner as well
+Pub-crawl-ability: High – a short walk to Kimchi Hophouse, The Flowing Tide, The Oval Bar, The Confession Box, Cassidys, The Palace Bar and many more; there’s a ‘Spoons around the corner as well

 Local sites of note: GPO, The Custom House, Busarus, NATIONAL WAX MUSEUM, Abbey Theatre